-In recent years, Implicit Neural Representation (INR) has been proposed as a continuous data representation for various tasks in computer vision.
+In recent years, implicit neural representation (INR) has been proposed as a continuous data representation for various tasks in computer vision.
 INR uses a neural network (usually a coordinate-based MLP) to establish a mapping between coordinates and their signal values, which allows continuous and efficient modeling of 2D image signals.
-As a pioneering work in arbitrary-scale SR, LIIF\cite{chen2021learning} utilizes MLP as a local implicit neural expression function, which predicts the RGB values at arbitrary query coordinates by capturing HR image coordinates and the surrounding LR features.
-LTE\cite{lee2022local} further introduces a local texture estimator, which transforms coordinates into Fourier domain information to enhance the representational capacity of its local implicit function.
-Although these methods can be directly applied to pathology images for continuous magnification, they fail to recover the special textures in pathology images effectively.
+For example, Chen et al. \cite{chen2021learning} first used INR in the SR algorithm and proposed the local implicit image function (LIIF) for arbitrary-scale SR. Lee et al. \cite{lee2022local} proposed the local texture estimator (LTE), which transforms coordinates into Fourier domain information to enhance the representation of the local implicit function.
+Although these methods can be directly applied to pathological images for continuous magnification, they fail to recover the special textures in pathological images effectively.